SayanSadhukhan/GamesTc2/README.md

 # GamesTc2

-# Link to the game{https://sayansadhukhan.github.io/GamesTc2/}
+# Link to the game{ https://sayansadhukhan.github.io/GamesTc2/ }